Apress/pro-asp.net-core-6/typos.md

 ***

+On page 278, Listing 11-14 contains `div` elements that are configured to provide field-level validation for the username and password fields.
+Validation will only work with `span` elements, and these validation elements are  not required anyway because there is summary validation as well.

+(Thanks to Jeff Hatch for reporting this problem)

+***

 On page 281, these sentences:

 > I have also set the local, which is required when deploying to a Docker container.
 The local I have chosen is en-US, which represents the language and currency conventions of English as it is spoken in the United States.